muhtaromzain/flask-inery/README.md

 ## Introduction

-A simple application with the ability to add, edit and delete records.
+A simple application with the ability to add, read, edit and delete records.

 ### Compile the Smart Contract